Colombia presidential race to runoff; leftist vs businessman

 This was the second presidential election held since the government signed in 2016 a peace agreement with the Revolutionary Armed Forces of Colombia, known as FARC for its initials in Spanish.
 But the divisive agreement was not a main issue during the campaign, which focused on poverty, inflation and other challenges exacerbated by the pandemic.

-Election Day took place peacefully for the most part across the country.
+Election Day took place peacefully for the most part across the country, which is the third most populous in Latin America.
 But in the south-central state of Guaviare, three explosions were set off in rural areas far from polling stations, leaving a soldier with shrapnel wounds, said Defense Minister Diego Molano, who added that FARC dissident groups were allegedly responsible.
 The dissidents operate in the area.

-It is Petro's third attempt to be the South America’s country president.
+It is Petro's third attempt to become president.
 He was defeated in 2018 by Duque, who was not eligible for reelection.

 A victory for Petro would usher in a new political era in a country that has always been governed by conservatives or moderates while marginalizing the left due to its perceived association with the nation’s armed conflict.
 He was once a rebel with the now-defunct M-19 movement and was granted amnesty after being jailed for his involvement with the group.